Billy Ray Cyrus Reveals the Surprise From Miley’s Fiancé Liam Hemsworth That Won Him Over

 The 55-year-old country crooner sat down with PEOPLE Now to chat about his hit CMT show Still The King, which airs Tuesdays at 10/9 c, when he couldn’t help but share thoughtful gesture dreamt up by Hemsworth that earned him the stamp of approval for life.

-“I love Liam so much,” Cyrus gushes about the Hunger Games star.
+“I love Liam so much,” Cyrus said of the Hunger Games star.
 “I was doing a show down in Nashville and Miley had been all over the world and she had been going nonstop.
-Her and Liam surprised me at my show.”
+[She] and Liam surprised me at my show.”

 After ending their engagement in 2013, Cyrus and Hemsworth rekindled their romance in early 2016.
 In May, Cyrus opened up in her Billboard cover story about her love ballad for Hemsworth, “Malibu,” where she admitted they need to “refall for each other.”